- July 6, 2018

 Voice Interaction and Chat Bots – Conversational User Experiences

 UI innovators have been trying, for years, to create seamless, conversational experiences for users.
 Brands are now using chat bots and voice recognition to create conversational and highly personalized user experience, converting boring, static user interfaces into something more appealing.
-Things are heating up more in 2018, with companies such as Microsoft taking conversational online experiences beyond voice.
+Things are heating up more with companies such as Microsoft taking conversational online experiences beyond voice.
 They are experimenting with consumer’s hand and face gestures, gaze, sound, sight and touch to increase their understanding of consumer requirements and expectations.
 Application of artificial intelligence in marketing helps to pick up on such sensory inputs to anticipate needs, answer consumer’s questions, and connect them to the service, product and information that they want.

 The data-based guidance, insight and automation brought to the fore by AI brings welcome relief to AI marketing companies.
 There’s so much still to learn in the marketing personalization area, despite AI and machine learning.
 However, sticking with AI and applying AI-based insights into existing and evolving marketing models is the way to go.
 As the machines get smarter, they will reveal even better ways to personalize consumer experiences.
 It’s best for companies to familiarize themselves with AI basics, to match steps with an increasingly AI-savvy consumer world.